fl0wo/privacy-policies-app/TateSounds.md

 ### Data Collection and Advertising

-I do not collect any kind of data for analytical and/or advertisement purposes.
+I do not directly collect any kind of data for analytical and/or advertisement purposes.

 ### What are my opt-out rights?